Recombination of localized quasiparticles in disordered superconductors: Abstract

 \section{Abstract}

-Disordered superconductors offer new impedance regimes for quantum circuits, enable a pathway to protected qubits and improve superconducting single photon detectors due to their high kinetic inductance and sheet resistance.
-However, the relaxation of quasiparticles, which cause decoherence and microwave loss, is drastically affected by disorder, which is still not understood.
-We address this issue by measuring the quasiparticle relaxation time in a disordered $\beta$-Ta film, which we pattern as the inductor of a microwave resonator.
-We observe that the quasiparticle relaxation time is governed by the phonon scattering time and is independent on the phononic environment, which is in stark contrast to the relaxation of quasiparticles in ordered superconductors.
-We explain these observations in terms of the recombination of localized quasiparticles that first delocalize via phonon scattering.
-We analyse quasiparticle relaxation measurements on superconductors with different degrees of disorder and conclude that this phenomenon is inherent to disordered superconductors.
+Disordered superconductors offer new impedance regimes for quantum circuits, enable a pathway to protected qubits, and can improve superconducting detectors due to their high kinetic inductance and sheet resistance.
+The performance of these devices can be limited, however, by quasiparticles - the fundamental excitations of a superconductor.
+While experiments have shown that disorder affects the relaxation of quasiparticles drastically, the microscopic mechanisms are still not understood.
+We address this issue by measuring quasiparticle relaxation in a disordered $\beta$-Ta film, which we pattern as the inductor of a microwave resonator.
+We observe that quasiparticle recombination is governed by the phonon scattering time, which is faster than conventional recombination in ordered superconductors.
+We interpret the results as recombination of localized quasiparticles, induced by disorder, which first delocalize via phonon absorption.
+We analyze quasiparticle relaxation measurements on superconductors with different degrees of disorder and conclude that this phenomenon is inherent to disordered superconductors.